 Medicines from rainforests, like those for cancer, and food sources are vital.
 Losing forests impacts our food supply, increases disaster risks, and harms Indigenous cultures.

-The loss of tropical rainforests has serious consequences for both the United States and the world.
-In the U.S., it contributes to changing weather patterns, climate disruptions, and economic instability, as many essential goods like coffee, cocoa, and timber come from rainforest regions.
-As these ecosystems decline, global supply chains weaken, leading to higher prices and uncertainty.
+The loss of tropical rainforests has serious consequences for communities around the world.
+It contributes to changing weather patterns, climate disruptions, and economic instability, as many essential goods—such as coffee, cocoa, and timber—depend on rainforest regions.
+As these ecosystems decline, global supply chains become more vulnerable, leading to higher prices and greater uncertainty.

-Globally, rainforest loss undermines climate goals, disrupts ecosystems, and increases the risk of diseases spreading across borders.
-Protecting rainforests is therefore not only an environmental concern but a shared global responsibility.
+On a broader scale, rainforest loss undermines climate goals, disrupts ecosystems, and increases the risk of diseases spreading across borders.
+Protecting rainforests is therefore not only an environmental concern but a shared global responsibility that affects us all.

 | Aspect | Key Indicators | Why it matters to us |